vossiman/whereismymoney/README.md

 # whereismymoney
-browser based visualization &amp; categorization of cash flow; including import scripts
+browser based interactive visualization &amp; categorization of cash flow; including import scripts

+this tool should help finding where your money goes to ;)

+able to
+  * filter on 2 levels of categories in a sankey diagram (left top)
+  * filter on time in the stacked area chart (right top)
+  * filter table based on elasticsearch entry

 this is my first public package so it lacks a lot of QoL features for setting up, switching between git version & local data and so on..